Blanche Yurka: Post-War years

 Yurka never left the theater, but as her Hollywood roles became less satisfying after the war, the pace of both her film and stage roles fell off.
 During World War II, she contributed her time and talent to the war effort as a theater performer.
 She toured with theater troupes in Europe both before and after the war.
 In December, 1945, she appeared at the Majestic Theatre for two readings of Sophocles' Oedipus Rex with classics scholar Eugene O'Neill, Jr.

 Yurka was active in theater causes all her life.
 She supported the 1919 actors' strike.
 She later vigorously defended the interests of American actors against a British invasion of American theaters.
 She aligned herself with Tallulah Bankhead's defense of the Federal Theater Project at the 1939 Senate Appropriations Committee hearings that de-funded the program in reaction to productions that were deemed sympathetic to the political left-wing.

 On occasion, she could be critical of Broadway for production values which did not live up to the highest standards.
 In a letter to the New York Times, published November 6, 1955, she reproached the theater community's "passion for ugliness that seems so much a part of our theater today."
 Before the year was over, she announced her retirement from the stage – a short-lived retirement that would find her back onstage exactly a year later in the Phoenix Theatre's Diary of a Scoundrel.
 In 1957, she visited Athens under the aegis of the United States International Exchange of Artists to open the Greek Drama Festival.
 There, she appeared in a reading of Aeschylus' Prometheus Bound in the translation by Edith Hamilton.
 In 1958, she appeared at the Belasco Theater in Huntington Hartford's Jane Eyre.

 In the last 15 years of her life, few stage or film roles came her way.
 She appeared sporadically in television shows in the '50s, notably, Lux Video Theater, The Philip Morris Playhouse and Ponds Theater.
 She was shocked at being offered the brief role of Mrs. Wendell the cook in the cancelled MGM remake of Dinner at Eight (1969) – the role played by May Robson in the 1933 film.
 She concluded her career on a note of personal triumph with her critically acclaimed London performance as The Madwoman of Chaillot (1969).
 When the play traveled to off-Broadway in 1970, the New York critics' reception was lukewarm, and Yurka retired from acting soon after the show closed.

 Death

 Yurka collected her thoughts about acting technique in the book Dear Audience (1959) and wrote a memoir, Bohemian Girl (1970).
 She was a popular guest at women's clubs and colleges, where she continued to perform dramatic readings.
-She suffered from failing health in her final years owing to arteriosclerosis and died June 6, 1974, about two weeks before her 87th birthday.
+She suffered from failing health in her final years owing to arteriosclerosis and died June 6, 1974, at age 86.
 She was interred in the same burial plot with her good friend, actress Florence Reed, in the Actors Fund of America section of Kensico Cemetery, Valhalla, New York.